Paul Francis Tanner: Titular Bishop of Lamasba

-On October 18, 1965, Tanner was appointed titular Bishop of Lamasba by Pope Paul VI.
-He was consecrated on December 21, 1965, by Archbishop Egidio Vagnozzi, with Archbishops William Cousins and Patrick O'Boyle serving as co-consecrators.
+On October 18, 1965, Tanner was appointed Titular Bishop of Lamasba by Pope Paul VI.
+He was consecrated at the National Shrine of the Immaculate Conception in Washington, D.C. on December 21, 1965, by Archbishop Egidio Vagnozzi, with Archbishops William Cousins and Patrick O'Boyle serving as co-consecrators.
 He was the first priest to become a bishop while holding the office of general secretary.

 Bishop of St. Augustine

-On February 15, 1968, Paul VI named Tanner as the seventh bishop of the Diocese of St. Augustine.
+On February 15, 1968, Paul VI named Tanner as the seventh bishop of Augustine.
 His installation took place at the Cathedral of St. Augustine on March 27, 1968, a ceremony attended by Archbishops Luigi Raimondi and Coleman Carroll, representatives of the Protestant and Jewish communities, and Florida Governor Claude R. Kirk, Jr. Following the unexpected death of Pope John Paul I, Tanner reacted with "shock and surprise, even horror...It's a reminder that we are just one heartbeat away from eternity."

+Retirement and death

 Tanner's resignation as bishop of St. Augustine was accepted by Pope John Paul II on April 21, 1979.
 Paul Tanner died at All Saints Nursing Home in Jacksonville, Florida, at age 89.
 He is buried at St. Mary Parish Cemetery in Hales Corners, Wisconsin.